Lily Alfeld: Wellington Phoenix

-On 15 October, 2021, Alfeld was announced as the Wellington Phoenix's inaugural signing.
+On 15 October 2021, Alfeld was announced as the Wellington Phoenix's inaugural signing.
 Alfeld was later announced as the club's inaugural captain.
 After playing every match bar one of Wellington Phoenix's first season in the A-League Women, Alfeld re-signed for the 2022–23 A-League Women season in July 2022.
+Following injury and back surgery, it was announced Alfeld would be sidelined for all of the 2023–24 A-League Women season.

 College career

 Louisiana State University

 Alfeld gained a scholarship to attend Louisiana State University (LSU) where she played for the LSU Tigers.
 While she saw 16 starts in her first season, she only played two more games across the other two seasons she was with the team.

 International career

 Alfeld has represented both the New Zealand U17's and New Zealand U20's attending 3 age group FIFA Women's World Cups.

 Alfeld has received several call ups to the New Zealand women's national football team including for the 2022 SheBelieves Cup.
 She is yet to make her first appearance for the national side.